-Many women struggle with pigmentation in the skin and once you’re stuck with it the condition can seem near impossible to get rid of!
+Many women struggle with pigmentation on the skin and once you’re stuck with it the condition can seem near impossible to get rid of!
 Melanocytes are highly specialised cells within our skin that act like microscopic umbrellas, protecting our skin from UV rays and producing melanin as a built-in sunscreen in response to sun exposure.
 The natural colour or pigment of our skin, however, can sometimes appear as blotchy or darker in patches due to our bodies creating too much melanin, either by too frequent exposure to sun or overproduction of hormones.
-Natasha-Lee Richter, product educator and beauty expert of Poise Brands shares what pigmentation is, the different types of hyper-pigmentation and how you can treat it:
+Confused?
+Here’s the low-down on pigmentation and how to treat it:

 Any pigmentation should be a warning sign from the body that the affected area of skin has been damaged by the sun.
 Although Melanin is part of the skin’s barrier defense, and we need it as part of our protection against exposure to UV radiation, the pigment that presents in melanin is always because of excessive stimulation by sunlight.
 Hyper-pigmentation is the most difficult of skin ailments to treat despite the warning signs.
 Usually, though, we get those warning signs too late.